TechCommSkye/TechCommSkye/README.md

 Life interrupted my computer systems engineering study halfway through my junior year.
 Once I was able to return to school, too much time had passed for me to jump back in where I left off.
 A technical communication degree seemed a reasonable compromise given my situation and interests.

-After years of plugging away on MS Word and juggling a half-dozen Adobe CC apps, I'm taking the initiative to build the skills I'm interested in and pursue my goals.
+After years of plugging away on MS Word and juggling a half-dozen Adobe CC apps, I'm taking the initiative to build the skills which will get me where I want to be.

 If you're open to allowing me to ply my trade (albeit possibly clumsily at first) on one of your projects, please do reach out.